Jgeissler14/terraform-aws-template/README.md

 ⚠️ **All commands are run using [OpenTofu](https://opentofu.org/), not Terraform.**

-## Directory Structure

--   `environments/`: Contains the configuration for each environment.
-    -   `dev/`: Configuration for the Development environment.
-    -   `prod/`: Configuration for the Production environment.
--   `environments/`: Contains the configuration for each environment.
-    -   `dev/`: Configuration for the Development environment.
-    -   `prod/`: Configuration for the Production environment.
--   `.gitignore`: Standard Terraform ignores.
--   `README.md`: This file.

 ## Naming and Tagging with Cloud Posse's `label` module

 This repository uses modules from [Cloud Posse](https://cloudposse.com/), which internally use the [`cloudposse/label/null`](https://registry.terraform.io/modules/cloudposse/label/null/latest) module to ensure consistent naming and tagging for all resources.